Dawn Fraser

-Dawn Fraser AC MBE (born 4 September 1937) is an Australian freestyle champion swimmer and former politician.
+Dawn Fraser AC MBE (born 4 September 1937) is an Australian freestyle champion swimmer, eight-time olympic medallist, a 15-year world record holder in the 100-metre freestyle, and former politician.
+Controversial, yet the winner of countless honours, she has enjoyed national prominence and sparked national pride in Australia.
 She is one of only four swimmers to have won the same Olympic individual event three times – in her case the women's 100-metre freestyle.

 Early life

 Fraser was born in the Sydney suburb of Balmain, New South Wales, in 1937 into a poor working-class family, the youngest of eight children.
 Her father, Kenneth Fraser, was from Embo, Scotland.
-She was spotted at the early age of 14 by Sydney coach Harry Gallagher swimming at the local sea baths.
+She was spotted at the early age of 14 by Sydney coach Harry Gallagher swimming at the local harbourside baths.

 Swimming career

-Fraser won eight Olympic medals, including four gold medals, and six Commonwealth Games gold medals.
-She also held 39 records.
-The 100 metres freestyle record was hers for 15 years from 1 December 1956 to 8 January 1972.
+As a highlight of her swimming career, Fraser held 39 records and won eight Olympic medals for Australia, including four gold.
+Adding to her popularity in her native country and the British Commonwealth, she captured six Commonwealth Games gold medals.
+She dominated the high profile 100 metres freestyle event, holding the record for 15 years from 1 December 1956 to 8 January 1972.

-She is the first of only four swimmers in Olympic history (Krisztina Egerszegi of Hungary, Michael Phelps and Katie Ledecky both from the United States being the three others) to have won individual gold medals for the same event at three successive Olympics (100 metres freestyle – 1956, 1960, 1964).
+She is the first of only four swimmers in Olympic history (Hungarian Krisztina Egerszegi and Americans Michael Phelps and Katie Ledecky being the three others) to have won individual gold medals for the same event at three successive Olympics (100 metres freestyle – 1956, 1960, 1964).

-In October 1962, she became the first woman to swim 100 metres freestyle in less than one minute.
-It was not until 1972, eight years after Fraser retired, that her 100m record of 58.9 secs was broken.
+In October 1962, she became the first woman to swim the 100 metres freestyle in less than one minute setting the record of 59.9, a feat that elevated her to national prominence and made her a hero in Australia where swimming was a popular sport.
+It was not until 1972, eight years after Fraser retired, that her 100 m record of 58.9 secs was broken.

-Several weeks before the 1964 Olympics, Fraser was injured in a car crash that resulted in the death of her mother Rose.
-Her sister and a friend were also travelling in Fraser's car when it crashed, but they survived.
-This was a fresh tragedy for Fraser and her family following her older brother's death from leukaemia in 1950, and her father died after a long battle against cancer in 1960.
+Several weeks before the 1964 Olympics, Fraser was injured in a car crash that injured a vertebra and resulted in the death of her mother Rose.
+Her sister and a friend were also travelling in Fraser's car during the accident, but survived.
+This was a fresh tragedy for Fraser and her family following her older brother's death from leukemia in 1950, and her father's death from cancer in 1960.